The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 In conclusion, despite the convolution case being structurally identical to the batched-affine case, the interpretation is significantly different due to the presence of a single sample and downstream patchwise nonlinear interdependencies, which undermine the structural solutions previously found successful in analogous batched-affine tests.
-This is borne out in the experiments, where structural corrections do not outperform alternative normalisers and are instead comparable or worse, depending on the normaliser.
-This reinforces the point that patches are not independent samples, in which samples contribute linearly and independently to the final loss; inter-patch considerations are highly non-linear and cannot be neglected without global consequences for performance.
+This is partially borne out in the experiments, where structural corrections do largely outperform alternative normalisers, but instead are more comparable --- reinforcing that patches are not independent samples.
+Inter-patch considerations are highly non-linear and cannot be neglected without global consequences for performance.
 This motivates a future search for convolutional structural corrections that more accurately account for the ideal-effective misalignment to assess the validity of this mechanism.